behemot-biz/crop-calendar/README.md

 This is an area for future improvement, where implementing a loop to handle incorrect email entries would enhance the user experience by allowing multiple attempts to enter a valid email address.

 ## Credits
+### Content

+- [Python OOP series](https://www.youtube.com/watch?v=ZDa-Z5JzLYM&feature=youtu.be) by Corey Schafer to learn more about python object-oriented programming.
+- [Code Institute Template](https://github.com/Code-Institute-Org/p3-template) used as template and a way to run the application on the heroku platform
+- The "I love sandwiches walkthrough" project from Code Institute as a reference on how to set up my data connection to google sheets.

 ### Code inspiration
 - [PrettyTable Documentation](https://pypi.org/project/prettytable/) for table formatting